ARMmbed/mbed-os/platform/source/minimal-printf/README.md

 # Minimal printf and snprintf

-Library supports both printf and snprintf in 1252 bytes of flash.
+Library supports both printf and snprintf in around 1300 bytes of flash.

 Prints directly to stdio/UART without using malloc.
 All flags and precision modifiers are ignored.
 There is no error handling if a writing error occurs.